lcdb/lcdb-wf/docs/conda.rst

 **It is recommended that you create a separate environment directory for each project**.
 That way you can update packages in each project independently of any others, and yet the environment will always be close at hand.
-This is especially good practice in shared space as others can easily find and activate the environment specific to the project.
+This is an especially good practice in shared space as others can easily find and activate the environment specific to the project.

 Conda envs in lcdb-wf